Slaves of the Immaculate Heart of Mary: Richmond, New Hampshire

 The Slaves of the Immaculate Heart of Mary located in Richmond, New Hampshire, has no official recognition by the Catholic Church.
 Of all the groups that embraced the thought of Fr.
-Feeney, that of Richmond is "the most radical faction" according to the Southern Poverty Law Center.
-The Southern Poverty Law Center (SPLC) classifies the center in Richmond, as well as the group's publishing arm Immaculate Heart Media, as an anti-Semitic hate group.
+Feeney, that of Richmond is "the most radical faction" according to the Southern Poverty Law Center (SPLC).
+The SPLC classifies the center in Richmond, as well as the group's publishing arm Immaculate Heart Media, as an anti-Semitic hate group.
 The SPLC wrote that the Slaves of the Immaculate Heart of Mary "continue to endorse Feeney and to defend him from charges of anti-Semitism, despite his well-documented hatred of the Jews" and noted that in 2004, Bishop McCormack had rebuked the group as "blatantly anti-Semitic", and that in 2005, a brother of the Slaves had given a speech calling out the "Jewish nation" as "the perpetual enemy of Christ."
 The center denies being anti-Semitic.

 In January 2019, the vicar for canonical affairs for the Roman Catholic Diocese of Manchester stated that the group had been directed to stop representing themselves as Catholic.
 The diocese published a clarification of the status of the Slaves of the Immaculate Heart of Mary and the St. Benedict Center, declaring that they were neither approved by the diocese nor considered to be Catholic.
 The diocese and Congregation for the Doctrine of the Faith in Rome found "unacceptable" the teachings of the St. Benedict Center, such as preaching that only Catholics can go to Heaven.
 That same document further states that priests are forbidden to say Mass at any church or chapel owned by the St. Benedict Center or the Slaves of the Immaculate Heart of Mary.

 Out of pastoral concern for those who work, live at, or reside near the Saint Benedict Center, the bishop of Manchester arranged for the celebration of the extraordinary form of the Mass at the Saint Stanislaus Church in Winchester.
 The group was further directed to amend its IRS 501(c)(3), filing to remove any representation that it was affiliated with the Catholic Church.
 The group appealed to the Vatican to lift the precepts of prohibition placed upon them.
-In February 2021, the Congregation of the Doctrine of the Faith held that the appeal had not been completed before the statute of limitations ran out, therefore the group must conform with the precepts.
+In February 2021, the Congregation of the Doctrine of the Faith declined to consider this appeal because it had not been lodged before the statute of limitations ran out.